ArmandoDomi/Particle_Filter/README.md

 4. **Resample**<br>
 Discard highly improbable particle and replace them with copies of the more probable particles.
 5. **Compute Estimate**<br>
-Optionally, compute weighted mean and covariance of the set of particles to get a state estimate.
+Compute weighted mean and covariance of the set of particles to get a state estimate.